 Organic Farming in Kyushu

-Admittedly, farming is probably not the first thing that comes to mind when you think of Japan.
-Still, this country is clearly famous for its food culture (UNESCO Intangible Heritage), and the sourcing and preparation of food are obviously an integral part.
-Furthermore, Japanese people take pride in their traditions and the process by which things are executed.
+Farming is probably not the first thing that comes to mind when you think of Japan.
+Although more likely famous for samurai, speed-trains, and robots, Japan is actually internationally recognized for its distinct food culture.
+To that effect, the sourcing and preparation of all this gorgeous and savory food is obviously an integral part.
+Indeed, many in Japan actually take pride in their food traditions and the various ways that items are prepared and consumed.
 Organic farming is no exception.

 I was to learn this firsthand!
 Having had the opportunity to visit Japan for the first time last summer, I was excited to return.
 This time, I was to take a deep dive (literally knee deep), into a rural part of the country I had yet to explore.
 I was definitely excited to immerse myself in the local culture!